-At his retirement, Greg also held the record for Australia for the most runs (380) scored in a single test match.
-His total of four double centuries in test cricket is second only behind Sir Donald Bradman for Australia, and he is the only Australian batsman since the Second World War to have scored a century before lunch in a test match.
-He is the only test captain ever to have achieved that feat.
+At his retirement, Greg also held the record for Australia for the most runs (380) scored in a single Test match.
+His total of 4 double centuries in Test cricket was second only, behind Sir Donald Bradman, for Australia, and he is the only Australian batsman since the Second World War to have scored a century before lunch in a Test match.
+He is the only Test captain ever to have achieved that feat

-To that time he was the only Australian to score a century in each innings of a test match on two occasions and the only test captain to make a century in each innings of his first test as captain.
-By scoring 182 in his last test innings Greg became the only test cricketer in history to score a century in his first and last test innings.
+He is the only Australian to score a century in each innings of a Test match on two occasions and the first Test captain to make a century in each innings of his first Test as captain (recently emulated by Virat Kohli of India).
+By scoring 182 in his last Test innings Greg became the only Test cricketer in history to score a century in his first and last Test innings.

-The South Australian Cricket Association employed Greg as State Manager of Cricket from June 1998 to April 2003 where he was responsible for the development of elite cricket talent and coach of the Southern Redbacks.
-From 2005 to 2007 Greg was employed by the Board of Control for Cricket in India (BCCI) as coach of the Indian National Cricket team.
-Following his stint with India Greg was the Director of Cricket at Rajasthan Cricket Association’s Future Cricket Academy in Jaipur until June 2008 when Cricket Australia then approached Greg to become head Coach at the Centre of Excellence.
-In October 2010 Greg was appointed as Cricket Australia’s National Talent Manager which includes being the first full time selector.
+Greg Coached South Australia from 1998-2003 and was coach of the Indian National Cricket team from 2005-2007.
+Following his stint with India, Greg was the Director of Cricket at Rajasthan Cricket until June 2008 when Cricket Australia approached him to become head Coach at the Centre of Excellence.
+In October 2010 Greg was appointed as Cricket Australia’s National Talent Manager.